Strengthening employee engagement

 GOVERNANCE

-Created in 2015, Corporate EHS management has put in place a rigorous policy to identify and assess safety risks and to develop means of prevention and methods of monitoring their effectiveness.
+Created in 2015, our Group EHS department has put in place a rigorous policy to identify and assess safety risks and to develop means of prevention and methods of monitoring their effectiveness.
 We have defined severity and frequency criteria to better target the actions to be implemented to reduce the number of accidents and to include human and organizational factors in the in-depth analysis of these events.
 The objective is to avoid any recurrence of accidents and to develop a safety culture for all our company staff, external company staff and temporary workers.

 OUR ACTION PLANS